geoext/geoext/CONTRIBUTING.md

 ## Running a local development server

-To start working on GeoExt3, checking out the example applications and running the test suite in your browser, you can use the `npm start` command.
+To start working on GeoExt, checking out the example applications and running the test suite in your browser, you can use the `npm start` command.
 This will fire up a local development server with it's content root set to the projects root folder.
 The browser page is reloaded if changes in the source or test